 Catherina Zwerger is a huntress, policewoman, cook and cowherd.
-A portrait about a down-to-earth Walser woman, who passionately likes to break new ground - even if she has to pave the way in red cut protection pants and a women's power saw.
+A portrait about a down-to-earth Walser woman, who passionately likes to break new ground - even if she has to pave the way in red cut protection pants and a power saw.

 Hobby: Hunting - A decision out of love

 Once again, the lightheartedness is swept off the table and replaced by a more thoughtful tone.
 Cathi wants to frame the topic in the right context.
 It’s important to her to find right words.
 She knows that hunting does not have a good image.
 It's very important to her to represent the profession, or in her case her hobby, with all its facets.
 Far removed from the trigger-happy hunter, often portrayed in the media as nothing more than a killer.
 And also nothing to do with fanatical big game hunters who only care about trophies.
 I repeat my original question, and it turns out that her husband Martin introduced her to hunting.
 It was a decision that came out of love, so to speak.
 Love for her husband, wildlife and nature.